-- Violation of the policies and procedures set forth in this or your worksite employer's handbook. - Possessing, using, distributing, selling, or negotiating the sale of illegal drugs or other controlled substances. - Being under the influence of drugs or alcohol during working hours on Company property (including in Company vehicles), or on Company business. - Inaccurate reporting of the hours worked by you or any other employees. - Providing knowingly inaccurate, incomplete, or misleading information when speaking on behalf of the Company or in the preparation of any employment-related documents including, but not limited to, job applications, personnel files, employment review documents, intra-company communications, or expense records. - Taking or destroying Company property. - Possession of potentially hazardous or dangerous property (where not permitted) such as firearms, weapons, chemicals, etc., without prior authorization.
+- Violation of the policies and procedures set forth in this or your worksite employer's handbook. - Possessing, using, distributing, selling, or negotiating the sale of illegal drugs or other controlled substances. - Being under the influence of drugs or alcohol during working hours on Company property (including in Company vehicles), or on Company business. - 9 Inaccurate reporting of the hours worked by you or any other employees. - Providing knowingly inaccurate, incomplete, or misleading information when speaking on behalf of the Company or in the preparation of any employment-related documents including, but not limited to, job applications, personnel files, employment review documents, intra-company communications, or expense records. - Taking or destroying Company property. - Possession of potentially hazardous or dangerous property (where not permitted) such as firearms, weapons, chemicals, etc., without prior authorization.

-- Fighting with, or harassment of (as defined in our EEO policy), any fellow employee, vendor, or customer. - Disclosure of Company trade secrets and proprietary and confidential commercially sensitive information (i.e., financial or sales records/reports, marketing or business strategies/plans, product development information, customer lists, patents, trademarks, etc.) of the Company or its customers, contractors, suppliers, or vendors. - Provided in the second serious of the second serious of the second serious for the second s - Refusal or failure to follow safety rules and procedures. - Excessive tardiness or absences. - Smoking in non-designated areas. - Working unauthorized overtime. - Failure to dress according to Company policy. - Use of obscene or harassing (as defined by our EEO policy) language in the workplace. - Engaging in outside employment that interferes with your ability to perform your job at this Company. - Gambling on Company premises. - Lending keys or keycards to Company property to unauthorized persons.
+- Fighting with, or harassment of (as defined in our EEO policy), any fellow employee, vendor, or customer. - Disclosure of Company trade secrets and proprietary and confidential commercially sensitive information (i.e., financial or sales records/reports, marketing or business strategies/plans, product development information, customer lists, patents, trademarks, etc.) of the Company or its customers, contractors, suppliers, or vendors. - Refusal or failure to follow directions or to perform a requested or required job task. - Refusal or failure to follow safety rules and procedures. - Excessive tardiness or absences. - Smoking in non-designated areas. - Working unauthorized overtime. - Failure to dress according to Company policy. - 9 Use of obscene or harassing (as defined by our EEO policy) language in the workplace. - Engaging in outside employment that interferes with your ability to perform your job at this Company. - Gambling on Company premises. - Lending keys or keycards to Company property to unauthorized persons.